 02 – Hogwarts (Harry Potter) – Alnwick Castle, England

 Many fans of JK Rowling’s wizardly book and film franchise are bursting with the desire to visit the locations where the film was shot.
 Unsurprisingly, it was filmed in countless different places, most of them in England.
 Alnwick Castle is one example (which would make an interesting day out even if it wasn’t for the film link), as are Gloucester Cathedral, the Bodleian Library and Christ Church College, Oxford.
-These are all in addition to the official studio tours, so if you’re a hardened Harry Potter fan, why not take a few days out and explore it all?
+These are all in addition to the official studio tours.
+So if you’re a hardened Harry Potter fan, why not take a few days out and explore it all?

 01 – Multiple scenes (Lord of the Rings and The Hobbit) – Matamata, New Zealand

 It’s no secret that many of the Hobbiton scenes in The Hobbit and the Lord of the Rings films were shot in New Zealand.
-However, what few people know is that the Hobbit holes were actually built into the hillsides, and they’ve been left in place as tourist attractions.
-New Zealand is a beautiful country to visit in its own right, but this charming filming location is just giving you yet another excuse to visit!
+However, what few people know is that the Hobbit holes were actually built into the hillsides.
+And they’ve been left in place as tourist attractions.
+New Zealand is a beautiful country to visit in its own right.
+But this charming filming location is just giving you yet another excuse to visit!